Centr Team

 5 food myths you can forget about

-1. “If it says ‘superfood,’ it must be healthy”
+1. “If it says ‘superfood’ it must be healthy”

 You know how anybody can call themselves a photographer on social media?
 The process of calling something a “superfood” is similarly unregulated, and while there is some science to support certain so-called superfood benefits, there’s also a lot of marketing.
-There’s nothing stopping companies from sprinkling quinoa over a sodium-packed microwave dinner and plastering the packet with “SUPERFOOD.”
+There’s nothing stopping companies from sprinkling quinoa over a sodium-packed microwave dinner and plastering the packet with “SUPERFOOD".

-2. “Eggs are basically satan”
+2. “Eggs are evil”

 3. “Bread is bad for you”